Subject Access Requests

 How to make an effective subject access request

-The ICO recommend you give specific details of where to search for the personal data you want, for example:
+The Information Commissioner’s Office recommends that you give specific details of where to search for the personal data you want - for example:

-• details of the specific information along with relevant dates, for example:
+- details of the specific information required along with relevant dates - for example:

 - your housing benefit file

-- copies of statements (between 2010 and 2016) held in account number xxxxx
+- copies of statements (e.g. between 2021 and 2022) relating to a specific account number

-Other information may also help us to locate what you’re looking for, if you think that some contextual information would be useful, then please include an explanation of why you’re seeking the information.
+Other information may also help us to locate what you’re looking for, so if you think that it might be useful, do please include an explanation of why you’re seeking the information.

 You will need to provide at least one document from each category: